- Vol 1: General (Topics Chapters Overview)

 MPOs are also encouraged to consult or coordinate with planning officials responsible for other types of planning activities affected by transportation, including planned growth, economic development, environmental protection, airport operations, and freight movement.
 MPOs must develop a participation plan in consultation with interested parties that provides reasonable opportunities for all parties to comment on the plan.
 To carry out the participation plan, public meetings are to be: conducted at convenient and accessible locations at convenient times; employ visualization techniques to describe plans; and make public information available in an electronically accessible format, such as on the Web.
 The overall plan is to be published and made available electronically.

-System Planning is the Department's long-range planning process that identifies deficiencies on the state highway system, prioritizes improvements for programming funds for implementation, and manages each district's overall state highway network.
+System Planning is the Department's long-range planning process that identifies deficiencies on the State Highway System, prioritizes improvements for programming funds for implementation, and manages each district's overall state highway network.
 Each stage of the process corresponds to a system planning document.
-The deficiency and improvement identification stage is through the Transportation Concept Report (TCR) (also known as the Route Concept Report, or RCR); prioritization of funding and implementation strategies occur through the Transportation System Development Program; communication of the Department's priorities and strategies for route and system development occur through the District System Management Plan.
+The deficiency and improvement identification stage is through the Transportation Concept Report (TCR) (also known as the Route Concept Report, or RCR); prioritization of funding and implementation strategies occurs through the Transportation System Development Program; communication of the Department's priorities and strategies for route and system development occur through the District System Management Plan.
 System planning strives for interregional and statewide continuity and compatibility of route concepts and the connectivity of the state's transportation system.
 System planning processes are described in more detail in Chapter 1, Section 4, of the Project Development Procedures Manual.

 System planning uses a broad context in terms of both time and space.
 It addresses long-term transportation planning, and it also addresses statewide mobility and intermodal connectivity.
 Coordination with RTPAs and MPOs and consideration of local land use and environmental planning efforts occur throughout the system planning process.
 The objective is local, regional, and state consensus on route or corridor concepts, improvement priorities, and strategies.
 Joint planning efforts lead to agreement on priorities and optimized use of constrained resources.